redis/redis-doc/commands/xrange.md

       4) "Christie"
 ```

 And so forth.
-Eventually this will allow to visit all the entries in the
+Eventually, this will allow visiting all the entries in the stream.
-stream.
-Obviously, we can start the iteration from any ID, or even from
-a specific time, by providing a given incomplete start ID.
-Moreover, we
+Obviously, we can start the iteration from any ID, or even from a specific time, by providing a given incomplete start ID.
-can limit the iteration to a given ID or time, by providing an end
-ID or incomplete ID instead of `+`.
+Moreover, we can limit the iteration to a given ID or time, by providing an end ID or incomplete ID instead of `+`.

 The command `XREAD` is also able to iterate the stream.
-The command `XREVRANGE` can iterate the stream reverse, from higher IDs
-(or times) to lower IDs (or times).
+The command `XREVRANGE` can iterate the stream reverse, from higher IDs (or times) to lower IDs (or times).

 ### Iterating with earlier versions of Redis

-While exclusive range intervals are only available from Redis 6.2, it is still
-possible to use a similar stream iteration pattern with earlier versions.
-You
+While exclusive range intervals are only available from Redis 6.2, it is still possible to use a similar stream iteration pattern with earlier versions.
-start fetching from the stream the same way as described above to obtain the
+You start fetching from the stream the same way as described above to obtain the first entries.
-first entries.

-For the subsequent calls, you'll need to programmatically advance the last
-entry's ID returned.
-Most Redis client should abstract this detail, but the
-implementation can also be in the application if needed.
-In the example above,
+For the subsequent calls, you'll need to programmatically advance the last entry's ID returned.
+Most Redis clients should abstract this detail, but the implementation can also be in the application if needed.
-this means incrementing the sequence of `1526985685298-0` by one, from 0 to 1.
+In the example above, this means incrementing the sequence of `1526985685298-0` by one, from 0 to 1.
 The second call would, therefore, be:

 ```